GingerDragon7/Public-Gists/README.md

 (hover the mouse cursor above the Last updated date and click it,the details will be sorted according to Last updated date)

 Currently,it displays 30 details in one page using https://api.github.com/gists/public?page=1&per_page=30
-The no. of details can be adjusted by modifying the page_page in api.
+The no. of details can be adjusted by modifying the per_page in api.